Subject Leader: Mr Laithwaite

 We aim to use Computing as a tool to enhance learning throughout the curriculum, to equip pupils with the confidence and capability to use Computing throughout their later life and ensure they have an understanding of how to use Computing safely and responsibly.

-The core of computing is computer science, in which pupils are taught the principles of Information and computation, how digital systems work and how to put this knowledge to use through programming.
+The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate– able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

-Each year, our curriculum includes elements of e-safety, which is taught predominantly in the Autumn term, digital literacy, taught mainly in Autumn and Spring, and coding, taught in the remainder of the year.
 To enable pupils to access the Computing curriculum, we have enough Chromebook computers for each child to use their own, a set of Ipads (used primarily for research) and we also use the Google Classroom learning platform.

 By the end of Key Stage 1, children will understand what algorithms are and also be able to create and debug simple programs of their own.
 They should be developing logical reasoning skills and use devices to create, organise, store, manipulate and retrieve digital content.
 Children should recognise where technology is used outside of school and understand how to keep themselves safe online.